Import annotations from NIfTI files

 will write to the raster layer and create mask classes.
 For more information on masks please visit - https://docs.v7labs.com/docs/introducing-masks.

-You can now run the only CLI command needed for upload
+You can now run the only CLI command needed to upload

 darwin dataset import your-team/your-dataset nifti upload.json

-If the class names supplied do not match ones created in your team the CLI will ask you whether you would like to create those classes.
+If the class names provided do not match those created in your team, the CLI will prompt you to create the missing classes.

-That's it! you should now be able to see your 3D annotations on the platform.
+That’s it!
+You should now be able to view your 3D annotations on the platform.